allmonty/allmonty/README.md

 ### About Me

-Experienced Full-Stack Software Engineer with Expertise in Functional Languages.
-Passionate about building impactful projects that improve people's lives.
-Collaborative team player with a strong desire to work in an environment that fosters knowledge-sharing and idea collaboration.
+I'm a seasoned Full-Stack Software Engineer with a passion for creating solutions that have a positive impact on people's lives.
+With a focus on functional languages and a proven track record in delivering high-performance systems, I thrive in collaborative environments where knowledge-sharing and innovation are celebrated.

 Developed systems for a bank with over 40 million customers, processing millions of requests per day with trust and stability.